SAND-Lab/MEA-NAP/docs/meanap-outputs.rst

 **Figure 5.
 Combined MEA Network Plots with the Local Efficiency.** Graphs of the functional connectivity for an individual MEA recording (filename and STTC lag indicated in title).
 The nodes (circles) represent the neuronal activity observed from neuron(s) at each electrode in the spatial arrangement of the MEA.
 The node color represents the local efficiency, a metric of how well the node is connected to its nearest neighbors.
 The node degree (size of circle) represents the number of functional connections with other nodes.
 The edges (lines) represent significant functional connections between nodes, and the edge weight (line thickness) represents the strength of connectivity.
 The local efficiency color bar, size of the nodes and thickness of the edges are scaled based on the distributions in this MEA recording (left) and the entire dataset (right) to facilitate comparison of the variation within the MEA recording and relative to other MEA recordings in the dataset.

 **Figure 6.
-Circular Network Plot.** Graph of functional connectivity for an individual MEA recording (filename and STTC lag indicated in title).
+Circular Network Plot with Modules.** Graph of functional connectivity for an individual MEA recording (filename and STTC lag indicated in title).
 The nodes (circles) represent the neuronal activity observed from neuron(s) at each electrode arranged by module (subcommunities within the network).
+Nodes with the same color are part of the same module.
 The node degree (size of circle) represents the number of functional connections with other nodes.
 The edges (lines) represent significant functional connections between nodes, and the edge weight (line thickness) represents the strength of connectivity.

 **Figure 7.
 Graph Theoretical Metrics By Node.**  Summary plots of nodal- and edge-level graph theoretical metrics for the MEA recording.
 Top row, diagram of network metrics.
 Bottom row, Scatter plots, mean ± s.e.m. (black circles with error bars), and density curves for node degree, edge weight, node strength, within-module degree z-score, local efficiency, participation coefficient, and betweenness centrality.
 These graph metrics were calculated from the adjacency matrix for the MEA recording using the spike time tiling coefficient (STTC) lag indicated in the title.